cedricwalter/cedricwalter.github.io/_posts/development/_disabled/2010-02-03-install-atlassian-confluence-in-15-minutes.md

 ### # _Toc250477756">Create user and user group</a>

-# ADDED**: Better run these web applications with their own user group and user for more security…This is not required, but follow #Linux best practices, thus highly recommended.
+# ADDED: Better run these web applications with their own user group and user for more security…This is not required, but follow #Linux best practices, thus highly recommended.

 The groupadd command creates a new group account using the values specified on the command line and the default values from the system.